 Smells like vinegar

-Whether you have tile, hardwood, or linoleum, one thing is constant in the kitchen: You want a cleaner that can do a good job without adding harmful chemicals, like bleach or ammonia, to the space where you eat.
+Whether you have tile, hardwood, or linoleum, one thing is constant in the kitchen: You want a cleaner that can do a good job.
 This formula is a vinegar wash concentrate that works in tandem with essential oils and other plant-based cleaning agents.
 In a single mopping session, the product will dissolve any dirt and grime on the floors.
 (Just be sure to properly dissolve the product before using it, since it is a concentrate.)

 A little goes a long way